 Accenture is a leading global professional services company, providing a broad range of services and solutions in strategy, consulting, digital, technology and operations.

 Combining unmatched experience and specialized skills across more than 40 industries and all business functions—underpinned by the world’s largest delivery network—Accenture works at the intersection of business and technology to help clients improve their performance and create sustainable value for their stakeholders.
-With approximately 384,000 people serving clients in more than 120 countries, Accenture drives innovation to improve the way the world works and lives.
+With more than 394,000 people serving clients in more than 120 countries, Accenture drives innovation to improve the way the world works and lives.

 Highlights from Accenture

 Meet a Fairygodboss at Accenture

 Chief Executive Officer - North America Washington, D.C.Julie Sweet is chief executive officer—North America, responsible for leading Accenture’s business in the United States, the company's largest market, and Canada.
 She is also a member of Accenture’s Global Management Committee.

 Previously Ms. Sweet served as general counsel, secretary & chief compliance officer.
 She had ultimate responsibility for all legal support to Accenture, serving as principal counsel to senior leadership and the board of directors and leading the company's Legal department.